It's time to get you back in the game!

 All it takes is a bit of mental grit and accountability to see the bright future ahead.

-Jan L. Bowen is a passionately authentic thought leader who helps clients align their lives so they find more joy and greater connection.
-Get Jan’s latest book: "Why Do You Get Up In the Morning?
-How to Demystify Your Life Purpose" — download now.
+Jan L. Bowen is a passionately authentic thought leader who helps clients align their lives so they find more joy and greater connection through articulating and living their purpose.
+To get Jan’s latest book, "Why Do You Get Up In the Morning?
+How to Demystify Your Life Purpose," download it now.
+You will also receive her newsletter, with articles only available by subscription.